mattst/sublime-single-trailing-new-line/README.md

 The following tips should be noted:

-- Be careful: `"C.sublime-syntax"` would match both `"Packages/C++/C.sublime-syntax"` and `"Packages/Objective-C/Objective-C.sublime-syntax"`.
+- `"C.sublime-syntax"` would match both `"Packages/C++/C.sublime-syntax"` and `"Packages/Objective-C/Objective-C.sublime-syntax"`.

 - All of the syntaxes in a package can be matched by using just the path. e.g. `"Packages/Rails/"` would match all 5 syntaxes from the `Rails` package, i.e. `"Packages/Rails/Ruby on Rails.sublime-syntax"` as well as the other 4.

-- Using just `"Java"` would match all 7 syntaxes from the `Java` and `JavaScript` packages, as would `"Packages/Java"` but not `"Packages/Java/"` because the trailing forward slash would not match `"Packages/JavaScript/"`.
+- Using just `"Java"` would match all 7 syntaxes from the `Java` and `JavaScript` packages, as would `"Packages/Java"` but not `"Packages/Java/"` because the trailing slash would not match `"Packages/JavaScript/"`.

 - Using just `"HTML"` would match syntaxes from the following packages `ASP`, `Erlang`, `Rails`, and `TCL` as well as the `HTML` package which may have been the only one intended.